-Once the procedure is complete, the surgeon will close the wound sites with dissolvable stitches (these stitches do not need to be removed).
-The surgeon will also insert a tube into your chest (known as a chest drain) to drain any excess air and fluid after the procedure.
-Please see the 'Chest drain' section on page 11 for more information about this.
+At the end of the procedure, the surgeon will insert a tube into your chest (known as a chest drain) to drain any excess air and fluid after the procedure.
+Please see the 'Chest drain' section on page 10 for more information about this.